-The reason of conflict with Polish Foreign Minister in Kyiv and why it's no coincidence
+The reason for the conflict with the Polish foreign minister in Kyiv and why it's no coincidence

 Monday, 23 September 2024 —